Painting The Feminine

 Though please feel free to use any supplies you already have on-hand.

 Got a question?
 Is something not clear?Then please CLICK HERE and send us a message.

 Now Scroll down for that suggested supply list & video!

 AN ART JOURNAL

-In Painting The Feminine I personally use my altered book I started way back in 2016.
+In Painting The Feminine I personally use my altered book I started way back in 2015.
 You can choose to paint in an altered book, continue in an art journal/sketchbook you've already started, or purchase a brand new journal -- your choice!
-My three favorite brands to use for art journaling are the Fabriano Venzia sketchbook, the Strathmore Visual Mixed Media Journal, and the Canson Mixed Media.
+My three favorite brands to use for art journaling are the Canson Mixed Media, Fabriano Venzia sketchbook, and the Strathmore Visual Mixed Media Journal.